NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

 >__Note__: as the training of the model is time consuming we set up a **Google Cloud Virtual Machine** and trained the models there; the models are to big to be uploaded on this repository; hence you have to run the code if you would like to use them

+### Most distinctive words for each topic
+We used the **labelTopics function** to extract the most distinctive words for each topic and tried to interpret these topic labels.
+In the following some sample topics (for which we think were most contoversal in Germany) are given:

 ### Face validating STM